straubt1/tfe-alternative-worker/examples/global_variables/README.md

 │ The root module does not declare a variable named "init_variable" but a │ value was found in file "zzz_global.auto.tfvars".
 If you meant to use this │ value, add a "variable" block to the configuration.
+│
+│ To silence these warnings, use TF_VAR_... environment variables to provide │ certain "global" settings to all configurations in your organization.
+To │ reduce the verbosity of these warnings, use the -compact-warnings option.
 ```

-One solution to this could be to do a parse of the `/terraform` directory for a variable declaration block in a *.tf files and dynamically include/exclude that assignment.
+This is an area Proposed Solution solves for, but another solution to this could be to do a parse of the `/terraform` directory for a variable declaration block in a *.tf files and dynamically include/exclude that assignment.

 ### Variable Secrets